Bitcoin

 There are two types of Bitcoin mixers: centralized and decentralized mixers.

-Centralized bitcoin mixers, also called custodial mixers, are third-party entities that accept bitcoin payments and send back different bitcoins.
-An example of a centralized bitcoin mixer is Blender.io
+Centralized Bitcoin mixers, also called custodial mixers, are third-party entities that accept BTC payments and send back different Bitcoins.
+An example of that is Blender.io

 2. As a third-party entity, users’ transactional details can be lost in the process resulting in the funds not reaching the intended destination.
 After initiating a transaction, the mixer could refuse to make your return payment, basically getting away with your funds.